Code-Institute-Submissions/mendesfsweden-MilestoneProject2_ReSUb/README.md

 -   #### User Goals

     1. As a User, I want to easily understand the goal of the game.

         1. Once the site is loaded, the user is presented with the instructions and rules of the game.

-    2. As a User, i want to easily understand how to start the game.
+    1. As a User, i want to easily understand how to start the game.

         1. Once the site is loaded, a "Start" button in presented to the user.

-    3. As a User, i want to be able to restart the game at any giver moment.
+    1. As a User, i want to be able to restart the game at any giver moment.

         1. While playing, a "Restart" button is available to the user and it is located on the top right above the playing area.
         2. The user can restart the game upon a loss or a victory by pressing the "Restart" available on both the Win and Game-Over screens.

-    4. As a User, i want to have access to the time i have left to complete the game.
+    1. As a User, i want to have access to the time i have left to complete the game.

         1. The user has access to the time left to play.
 A timer is located on the top left the playing area.

-    5. As a User, i want to have access to my score.
+    1. As a User, i want to have access to my score.

         1. The user has access to the current score.
 The score counter is located on the top of the playing area.

-    6. As a User, i want to be able to mute/unmute the sound in the game.
+    1. As a User, i want to be able to mute/unmute the sound in the game.

         1. The user can mute/unmute the sound by pressing the "mute/unmute" button (shows "mute" if the sound is ON, shows "unmute" if the sound is OFF) located on the top right of the playing area.

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Brave and Safari browsers.
+-   The project was tested on the following browsers: Google Chrome, Internet Explorer, Microsoft Edge, Brave and Safari.
--   The website was viewed on a variety of devices such as MacBookAir, Huawei P30, Iphone XS and Ipad.
+-   The project was tested on the following devices: MacBookAir, Huawei P30, Iphone XS and Ipad.
--   A large amount of testing was done to ensure that all the functionalities worked properly.
--   Friends and family members were asked to test the game in order to point out any bugs and/or user experience issues.
+-   Retro Mario Match was also tested by friends and family to obtain User feedback in order to detected any potencial issues regarding the game functionality and to improve User Experience.

 ### Known Bugs